 This is the most popular Indian street food and is loved by everyone, whether kids or adults.
 You will find many thela or street vendors in every area of the city in India.

-Today, I am sharing an Indo-Mexican fusion snack with Avocado salsa stuffed inside a crispy puri.
-Instead of traditionally flavored mint/pudina pani, I am sharing fruit pani made with orange juice and spices.
+Today, I am sharing an Indo-Mexican fusion snack with Avocado stuffed inside a crispy puri.
+I used traditional mint/pudina pani (khatta meetha pani).
 You can also use leftover guacamole as a filling and call it guacamole pani puri.

-This avocado pani puri is very simple to assemble, and absolutely delicious.
+This avocado pani puri is very simple to assemble and absolutely delicious.
 I've served this appetizer to most of my guests, and they all loved it!
-Other Indian chaat recipes I often make at home are bhel puri chaat, avocado papdi chaat, and dahi puri etc.
+Other Indian chaat recipes I often make at home are bhel puri chaat, Indian chaat dip, etc.

 More Avocado Recipes, you may like